Quickstilver/Water-Body-classification/README.md

 ## Open challenges and Potential Solutions

 There are several challenges when working with shape-based approaches for artificial lake identification, such as false positives and difficulties in data availability.
-To address these issues, we proposed alternative solutions such as supervised classification, clustering, and incorporating additional features.
-By continuously integrating diverse data sources and leveraging supervised classification systems, we can enhance data and progressively improve accuracy.
+To address these issues, I proposed alternative solutions such as supervised classification, clustering, and incorporating additional features.
+By continuously integrating diverse data sources and leveraging supervised classification systems, I can enhance data and progressively improve accuracy.

 ## Conclusion